exonum/exonum-java-binding/exonum-light-client/README.md

 HashCode txHash = exonumClient.submitTransaction(tx);
 ```
 *Be aware that this method submits the transaction to the pool of
-uncommitted transactions and dosn't wait for the transaction
+uncommitted transactions and doesn't wait for the transaction
 acceptance to a new block.*
 <!-- TODO: Replace with a proper example -->
 Also, you can take a look at the [integration test][send-tx-it]